Lobo2u/Lobo2u/README.md

 - 👋 Hi, I’m @Lobo2u
 - 👀 I’m interested in ...
 Unite animal and people with code!
-- 🌱 I’m currently learning ... java for master. and learned mysql -> now :maria DB
+- 🌱 I’m currently learning ...
+C Lang.
+- 🚀I've learned ... java and learned mysql, oracle DB, Aduino
 - 💞️ I’m looking to collaborate on ... unite of animal and people!
 - 📫 How to reach me ... eunsoo8862@gmail.com